Environment

 Expanded climate work

-All of Swedavia’s airports are accredited at the ACA 3+ level in accordance with Airport Council International (ACI) Europe’s standards for the climate work of airports.
+All of Swedavia’s airports are accredited at the ACA 4+ level in accordance with Airport Council International (ACI) Europe’s standards for the climate work of airports.
 That means our airports continuously reduce fossil carbon dioxide emissions from their own operations, offset the emissions that have not yet been reduced and help other businesses operating at the airports to reduce their emissions.
-At the end of 2020, we achieved our fossil carbon dioxide emissions goal for the airport operations run under our own management.Â
+At the end of 2020, we achieved our fossil carbon dioxide emissions goal for airport operations run under our own management.

 Noise

-Bromma Airport’s environmental permit specifies a maximum decibel level for aircraft when taking off or landing at the airport.
+Bromma Stockholm Airport’s environmental permit specifies a maximum decibel level for aircraft when taking off or landing at the airport.
 This is monitored by making sure airlines provide a so-called noise certificate for each aircraft.

 Chemicals

-De-icing of aircraft and anti-skid treatment of runways
+De-icing of aircraft and runways

 Most discharges to water at the airport occur in winter, when aircraft are de-iced and runways are given anti-skid treatment for safety reasons.
 The de-icing of aircraft uses monopropylene glycol and water.
 Runways are treated with formiate, a kind of salt.
+Monopropylene glycol and formiate are not toxic and break down easily in nature.
+But a lot of oxygen is needed for this, and the agents may therefore cause oxygen depletion in waterways if large quantities are discharged.
+The airport works to reduce these discharges.

 Environmental report